magento/merchdocs/src/live-search/facets.md

 ## Faceting requirements

 The category and product attribute requirements for faceting are the same as for layered navigation filterable attributes.
 The storefront properties of each attribute must be both searchable and filterable with results.

-{:.bs-callout-info}
-Up to 300 product attributes can be indexed by Live Search.

 |Setting |Description|
 |--- |--- |